openalpr/openalpr/doc/source/web_server.rst

 Requirements
 ================

 OpenALPR monitors video streams in real-time to gather all license plates seen by your cameras.
 This data is browsable, searchable, and can trigger alerts.
-The Web server can be available either:
+The Web server is available either:

   #.
 In the cloud
   #.
 Installed On-Premises within your network